PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Implementing Real-Time Chat Services.md

 ```

 All data, be it structured or unstructured, is send as a byte array in the end.
-The advantage of sending byte arrays over structured data is that there is no extra space used in the packet to give each of the elements their keys as there is when using *RTData*.
+The advantage of sending byte arrays over structured data is that there is no extra space used in the packet to give each of the elements their keys, as there is when using *RTData*.

 ## Sending Chat Messages

 For this tutorial we are only going to be sending two strings; the message the user entered and the time-stamp for when it was sent.
 So in our SendMessage() method we will:
-1. First check to make sure there is a message to send, as we don’t want to send an empty string to players if the user hit the send-button by accident.
+1. First check to make sure there is a message to send, because we don’t want to send an empty string to players if the user hits the send-button by accident.
 2. Construct the *RTData* object with the message and the date.
 3. Check to see if the ‘To All’ option is set, or if there is a specific player set to be the recipient of the message.
 4. If the recipient option is set to ‘To All’, then send the data as-is.
-5. If another player is set to be the recipient then loop through the player/participant list and check the corresponding display-name.
+5. If another player is set to be the recipient, then loop through the player/participant list and check the corresponding display-name.
 Then send the data to that player’s peer ID.

 <q>**Note:** We use the *DeliverIntent.Reliable* for this message because we want the packet to arrive in order and intact.</q>